On the frequency function of Hardy-Littlewood maximal functions: Main results

-is unbounded. \end{theorem} \begin{remark} (i) The same functions constructed in the proof of this theorem show that the analogous result for the uncentered Hardy-Littlewood maximal function holds: For each $p \in (1,+\infty]$ there exist $\varepsilon>0$ and a function $f \in \ell^{p}(\mathbb{Z})$ such that the set
+(ii) The same functions constructed in the proof of this theorem show that the analogous result for the uncentered Hardy-Littlewood maximal function holds: For each $p \in (1,+\infty]$ there exist $\varepsilon>0$ and a function $f \in \ell^{p}(\mathbb{Z})$ such that the set

 is unbounded.